SBA Loans to Buy a Business

 - In addition to the SBA's backing, lenders also like to reduce risk by requiring the borrower to offer a down payment or collateral upfront.
 Even if the business you’re buying is very profitable, there’s still a chance that it could fail.
 Because of this, your lender will likely still require you to put up some collateral to secure the loan.
 This collateral could include real estate, equipment, vehicles, accounts receivable, or other business or personal assets.

-- Who Qualifies for the SBA 7(a) Business Acquisition Loan?
+- Who Qualifies for a SBA 7(a) Business Acquisition Loan?

 - What Types of Businesses Can I Buy with an SBA 7(a) Loan?